Brandon Reid: Professional

 Reid signed with the Canucks for the 2001–02 season, and had a decent year with the Manitoba Moose, Vancouver's AHL affiliate, with 37 points in 60 games.
 He upped his game considerably in 2002–03, leading the Moose with 36 assists and 54 points, impressively adding 5 points in 7 games when called up to Vancouver, including a two-goal effort against the Nashville Predators.
 He also played regularly for the Canucks in the playoffs, replacing Trevor Letowski on the team's checking line and impressing with his speed and energy.

 Following his strong showing in the 2003 playoffs, Reid was expected to stick with the Canucks as a regular for the 2003–04 season; however, he was again sent back down to Manitoba.
 After a slow start, he finished well to again lead the Moose in assists and points.
 His relationship with the Canucks organization deteriorated however, as he felt he was not being given a fair shake and that less deserving players were being called up ahead of him.
 He appeared in only 3 NHL games in 2003–04, recording one assist.

 Following that season, Reid became a restricted free agent and due to the NHL lockout, signed with the Hamburg Freezers of the DEL.
 Quickly establishing himself as an impact player in Europe, Reid led Hamburg in assists and points.
 After a successful season in Germany, Reid then signed with Rapperswil-Jona of the Swiss Nationalliga A.

 After a solid season in Switzerland, Reid and the Canucks patched up their differences and agreed to a new one-year contract for the 2006–07 season.
 Reid would once again, however, find himself in Manitoba, where he struggled with just 32 points in 53 games, spending much of his time in the press box due to the AHL's veteran rule.
-Reid was held pointless in a three-game callup to Vancouver though when called up for the team's final playoff game, he contributed a key assist on a goal by Alex Burrows.
+Reid was held pointless in a three-game call-up to Vancouver though when called up for the team's final playoff game, he contributed a key assist on a goal by Alex Burrows.

-At the conclusion of the 2006–07 season, Reid became an unrestricted free agent and signed with the DEG Metro Stars of the DEL in Germany.
+After the 2006–07 season, Reid became an unrestricted free agent and signed with the DEG Metro Stars of the DEL in Germany.
 Reid led his team in scoring for the 08/09 season and was named MVP of the 08/09 playoffs.
 Reid played for the DEG Metro Stars for three seasons becoming a fan favourite.
 He then returned to the Swiss club Rapperswil-Jona Lakers, signing in April 2010 and remaining until the end of the 2012 season.

 With great fanfare, Reid then returned to Germany for the 2012–13 season signing for a second stint with the Hamburg Freezers of the DEL.

-In June 2013, Reid was invited to tryout for the Kontinental Hockey League's CSKA Moscow organization by general manager Sergey Fedorov.
-After impressing with his speed, face-off and scoring abilities, Reid was signed to a one-year contract.
+In June 2013, Reid was invited to try out for the Kontinental Hockey League's CSKA Moscow organization by general manager Sergey Fedorov.
+After impressing with his speed, face-off, and scoring abilities, Reid was signed to a one-year contract.
 On August 17, 2014, Reid announced that he would be retiring due to injuries.